knative/release/PROCEDURES.md

 ✅ Open a PR and merge the changes.
 Prow is not enabled for the homebrew repo, so the merge needs to be performed manually.

-### homebrew-kn-plugins
-Similar to the client repo, the [client plugin's Homebrew repo](https://github.com/knative-sandbox/homebrew-kn-plugins) needs to be updated for the the plugins supported after their repos have successfully created a release.

-Please follow the instructions on how [to update the plugin versions running a script](https://github.com/knative-sandbox/homebrew-kn-plugins#updating-plugin-versions).

-Currently the following plugins are available with their own formulas:

-* [kn-plugin-admin](https://github.com/knative-sandbox/kn-plugin-admin) is managed via the `admin.rb` formula
-* [kn-plugin-source-kafka](https://github.com/knative-sandbox/kn-plugin-source-kafka) is managed via `source-kafka.rb` formula
-* [kn-plugin-source-kamelet](https://github.com/knative-sandbox/kn-plugin-source-kamelet) is managed via `source-kamelet.rb` formula
-* [kn-plugin-quickstart](https://github.com/knative-sandbox/kn-plugin-quickstart/) is managed via `quickstart.rb` formula
-* [kn-plugin-event](https://github.com/knative-sandbox/kn-plugin-event) is managed via `event.rb` formula

 ## Administrative work

 ### Permissions for release leads

 During a release, the release leads for that cycle need to be given all the permissions to perform the tasks needed for a release.
 Likewise, permissions for leads from the previous release cycle need to be revoked.

 Check if the new leads are included in/removed from these two files in the `Knative Release Leads` section: